Simo Häyhä has the most confirmed kills of any sniper on record — and he endured astonishing conditions to earn that title.

-However, the Finnish had something that the Russians didn’t: a diminutive farmer-turned-sniper named Simo Häyhä.
+But the Finnish had something that the Russians didn’t: a diminutive farmer-turned-sniper named Simo Häyhä.

 Simo Häyhä Becomes The White Death

-However, that changed once Stalin’s troops invaded.
-As a former military man, Hayha was called into action.
+When Stalin’s troops invaded, as a former military man, Häyhä was called into action.
 Before reporting for duty, he pulled his old gun out of storage.
 It was an antique, Russian-made rifle, a bare-bones model with no telescopic lens.

-Along with his fellow Finnish military men, Hayha was given heavy, all-white camouflage, a necessity in the snow that blanketed the landscape several feet deep.
-Wrapped in the heavy white coverings, the soldiers could blend into snowbanks without a problem.
+Along with his fellow Finnish military men, Häyhä was given heavy, all-white camouflage, a necessity in the snow that blanketed the landscape several feet deep.
+Wrapped from head to toe, the soldiers could blend into snowbanks without a problem.

-Armed with his trusty rifle and his white suit, Hayha went to work.
-Preferring to work alone, he supplied himself with a day’s worth of food, several clips of ammunition, and sneak quietly through the woods.
-Once he found a spot with good visibility, he would lie in wait for the Russians to stumble through his path.
+Armed with his trusty rifle and his white suit, Häyhä did what he did best.
+Preferring to work alone, he supplied himself with a day’s worth of food and several clips of ammunition, then snuck quietly through the woods.
+Once he found a spot with good visibility, he would lie in wait for the Russians to stumble across his path.

 He’d also developed an almost foolproof way of not being sighted.

 However, the injury hardly slowed Simo Häyhä down.
 Though it did take several years to come back from being hit in the jaw with explosive ammunition, he eventually made a full recovery and lived to the ripe old age of 96.

-Following the war he continued to use his sniping skills and became a successful moose hunter, regularly attending hunting trips with Finnish President Urho Kekkonen.
+In the years after the war, he continued to use his sniping skills and became a successful moose hunter, regularly attending hunting trips with Finnish president Urho Kekkonen.

-After learning about how Simo Häyhä earned the nickname the “White Death”, check out the story of Balto, a dog that saved an Alaskan town from death.
+After learning about how Simo Häyhä earned the nickname the “White Death,” read the true story of Balto, a dog that saved an Alaskan town from death.
 Then, check out these harrowing photos from the Crimean War.